nicklafferty/craftycody/content/crafts/diy-wood-serving-board.md

 ### Step three:

 Time to glue them together.
-I glued the pieces that will make the platter separate from the balusters that will make the handle since they're different thicknesses.
+I glued the pieces that will make up the platter separate from the balusters that will make the handle since they're different thicknesses.
 We'll put them together later.

 Pick the sides you'd like as the tops, then run a thin bead of Liquid nails down one side of the board and attach the next board to it.
 Continue until they're all glued together.
 Use clamps to secure and let dry for about 24 hours.

 ### Step four:

 I'm going to use a hand planer to level the wood.
 Make sure everything is dry or the planer will pop all of your pieces apart.
+Sand everything smooth when finished.

 ### Step five: